COVID-19 Booster for Kids Under 12: What Parents Need to Know

 With kids, the risk is less clear.
 There are some things like having Down syndrome or having an organ transplant that we know increases your risk.
 But then there's a bunch of kids who just get severe COVID with no obvious risk factors.
 And it's not clear why them and not others.
 Recent data shows that up to 30 percent of children who have been admitted to the hospital with COVID-19 had no underlying risk factors for severe disease.
 So, in the absence of a crystal ball to tell me whether my children are at increased risk or not, and with a very safe and effective vaccine, it just seems logical to take my child's low risk and reduce it even further.

-Q. Back in May, when health agencies approved the vaccine for adolescents ages 12-15, some parents were reluctant.
+Q. When health agencies approved the vaccine for adolescents ages 12-15, some parents were reluctant.
 What did we learn from that?

 A. There was understandable hesitation for some parents.
 Many of them were willing to get the vaccine, but had fears around the idea of putting the vaccine into their kids’ bodies.